GIST-CSBL/G2D-Diff/README.md

 Generation with the trained condition encoder and diffusion model.

 # Reproducing the models
-Use the following jupyter notebooks after add the kernel python -m ipykernel --user --name g2d_diff
+Use the following jupyter notebooks after add the kernel.

+python -m ipykernel --user --name g2d_diff

 ## For training G2D-Diff